Tochey/bugged/README.md

 <!-- Features -->
 ### :dart: Features

-- Create Issue with an array of attributes attached
+- Create Issue and assign issues to existing users
-- Assigne issues and visually view the current status
+- Filter all completed issues
 - Ability to create new users